Model1

 Extended Forecast

-Wednesday: Wind northwest 15 knots increasing to south 20 to 25.
+Wednesday: Wind northwest 10 to 20 knots increasing to northwest 20 to 30 late in the day.

 Washington State Forecast Discussion